pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/openshift.md

 Things you'll need:

-1. Your PV.
-It can be created separately.
+1. Your PVs.
+They can be created separately.

 1. Your object store information.